Plex Server Rock-on

 ../../_images/plex_user_info.png

-In the above example we see our created plex user has UID and GID of 1001, if you have previously created any other users then your plex user may have a different UID and GID.
+In the above example one can see our created plex user has UID and GID of 1001.
+Depending on whether other users and groups have been have created previously, a new plex user may have a different UID and GID.

 Plex Port